OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

     plt.show()

 .. figure:: ./images/mnsit_data_examples.png
+   :width: 600 px
+   :align: center

+|

 Construct Quantum Circuits
 """"""""""""""""""""""""""""""

 In this example, we use the source quantum `pyQPanda <https://pyqpanda-toturial.readthedocs.io/zh/latest/>`_ , A simple quantum circuit of 1 qubit is defined.
-The circuit takes the output of the classical neural network layer as input,encodes quantum data through ``H`` , ``RY``  quantum logic gates, and calculates the expected value of Hamiltonian in the z direction As output.
+The circuit takes the output of the classical neural network layer as input,encodes quantum data through ``H`` , ``RY``  quantum logic gates, and calculates the expected value of Hamiltonian in the z direction as output.

 .. code-block::